-A resident of Flatland is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
+A resident of Flatland (see Flatland: A Romance of Many Dimensions, Edwin A. Abbott 1884) is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
 How many ways can he make a 'T' shape, using at least one brick for the vertical section and at least two bricks for the horizontal section?

 Exercise: suppose instead an 'C' shape is required, made up out of one vertical section of length ≥ 3 , and two horizontal sections of equal length ≥ 2 .
 Let c_n be the number of 'C's made using n bricks.
-Find a closed form for $G(x) = \sum{n=0}^{\infty} c_n x^n$.
+Find a closed form for $C(x) = \sum{n=0}^{\infty} c_n x^n$.

-A resident of Flatland is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
+A resident of Flatland (see Flatland: A Romance of Many Dimensions, Edwin A. Abbott 1884) is given an enormous number of indistinguishable 1×1 square bricks for his birthday.
 How many ways can he make a 'T' shape, using at least one brick for the vertical section and at least two bricks for the horizontal section?

 Exercise: suppose instead an 'C' shape is required, made up out of one vertical section of length ≥ 3 , and two horizontal sections of equal length ≥ 2 .
 Let c_n be the number of 'C's made using n bricks.
-Find a closed form for $G(x) = \sum{n=0}^{\infty} c_n x^n$.
+Find a closed form for $C(x) = \sum{n=0}^{\infty} c_n x^n$.